ZerothAngel/FtDScripts/missile/generalmissile.md

 If neither are omitted, then you **must** define *ProfileActivationElevation* to differentiate between the two modes.

+## Change Parameters ##

+All phases in the profile may have an optional set of parameters that determine when and how to change the missile's state.

+An example, which includes all currently supported parameters:

+    Change = {
+       When = {
+          Angle = nil,
+          Range = nil,
+          AltitudeGT = nil,
+          AltitudeLT = nil,
+       },
+       Thrust = nil,
+       ThrustDelay = nil,
+       ThrustDuration = nil,
+       BallastDepth = nil,
+       BallastBuoyancy = nil,
+       MagnetRange = nil,
+       MagnetDelay = nil,
+    }

+The *When* section describes when the state change is made.
+If it is omitted (or if all its conditions are nil), then the state change will be made immediately upon entering that phase.

+### When Conditions ###

+If there are multiple non-nil conditions, then all conditions must be met before the state is changed.

+ * Angle &mdash; Maximum target vector angle before modifying state, e.g. if set to 7 then the state will be changed once the missile's velocity is pointing within 7 degrees of the aim point.
+ * Range &mdash; Maximum range (straight-line distance) before modifying state, e.g. if set to 300 then the state will be changed once the missile is 300 meters or closer.
+ * AltitudeGT &mdash; Altitude greater than some number.
+If the altitude of the missile is greater than this, then the state will be changed.
+ * AltitudeLT &mdash; Altitude less than some number.
+If the altitude of the missile is less than this, then the state will be changed.

+### State Parameters ###

+Each parameter affects a single type of missile part.
+If there are multiple of such parts, then the same value is set in all of them (which the exception of variable thrusters, noted below).

+ * Thrust &mdash; Set variable thrust.
+This number is divided by the number of variable thrusters.
+If *Thrust* is less than 0, then the thrust will be computed dynamically based on the estimated time to impact and the (estimated) remaining fuel.
+This is very useful for terminal phases, but should include some sort of *Angle* condition.
+ * ThrustDelay &mdash; Start delay of short range thrusters.
+For example, you can configure the missile with maximum delay (using the 'Q' screen) of 60 seconds and then have the Lua script set the delay to 0 after a certain phase has been reached, which will ignite all short range thrusters.
+ * ThrustDuration &mdash; Burn duration of short range thrusters.
+You can, for example, set this to 0 once reaching a certain phase to shut down all short range thrusters and glide (ballistically) the rest of the way to the target.
+ * BallastDepth &mdash; Depth setting of all ballast tanks.
+ * BallastBuoyancy &mdash; Buoyancy setting of all ballast tanks.
+ * MagnetRange &mdash; Range of all magnets.
+ * MagnetDelay &mdash; Start delay of all magnets.
+For example, useful for only enabling magnets after reaching terminal phase.

 ## More Examples ##

-Note that none of these examples take advantage of *Thrust* and *ThrustAngle*.
+Note that none of these examples take advantage of *Thrust* and *Angle*/*ThrustAngle*.
 That's really up to you and the type of missile you build.

-However, in almost all non-torpedo cases that use variable thrusters, you will probably benefit from dynamic terminal thrust: set *Thrust* to -1 and *ThrustAngle* to something small, like 3 to 7 degrees.
+However, in almost all non-torpedo cases that use variable thrusters, you will probably benefit from dynamic terminal thrust: set *Thrust* to -1 and *Angle* to something small, like 3 to 7 degrees.

 If you do set terminal thrust, it is also best to set *Thrust* of all non-terminal phases (or *DefaultThrust* for *AntiAir*).
 This ensures the missile resumes normal thrust should it happen to miss.